jensopetersen/merula/implementing-standoff-annotation.md

 It is assumed that references to text elements are universally unique.

-####Text-critical annotations
+####Editorial annotations

-A text-critical annotation targeting the base text looks like this:
+An editorial annotation targeting the base text looks like this:

 	<a8n-annotation
 		xml:id="uuid-ab22e71e-0956-4498-a028-9fd0aaedc473">